-- you new of the damage or the accident was of the kind that damage must exist
+- you knew of the damage or the accident was of the kind that damage must exist

 - you willfully did not stop and exchange information

-Felony hit and run can carry a state prison sentence with a range from 16 month for low term, 2 years for the midterm and 3 years for the upper terms.
-Additionally, depending on the type of injury, a felony prosecution for a hit and run can have an upper term of 4 years in the state prison.
+Felony hit and run can carry a state prison sentence with a range from 16 months for a low term, 2 years for the midterm, and 3 years for the upper terms.
+Additionally, depending on the type of injury, felony prosecution for a hit and run can increase the punishment to longer jail sentences.

-Over the years our skilled Los Angeles attorney has handled numerous hit and run cases with results ranging from complete dismissals of all charged to other favorable settlements in Los Angeles Superior Court.
-Our skills allow us to mount number of successful defenses for drivers accused of Los Angeles hit and runs.
+Over the years our skilled Los Angeles attorney has handled numerous hit-and-run cases with results ranging from complete dismissals of all charges to other favorable settlements in Los Angeles Superior Court.
+Our skills allow us to mount a number of successful defenses for drivers accused of Los Angeles hit and runs.

 Secondly, when the only damage from the accident is to your car, a hit and run should not be prosecuted.